spring-attic/spring-mobile-samples/lite-device-resolver/README.md

-# Spring Mobile Lite Showcase
+# Spring Mobile Lite Device Resolver

 ## Overview

-This sample app demonstrates many of the capabilities of the Spring Mobile Device module, including:
+This sample app demonstrates the Device Resolver capabilities of the Spring Mobile Device module, including:

-* "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
-* Site preference management
-* Site switching configured for the mDot strategy

 ## Build and Run the Sample Application